oeed/CraftOS-Standards/Communication-Protocols/rednet.md

 type | name | description
 ---- | ---- | -----------
-number | ˋnRecipientˋ | the target: either a computer ID or ˋ65535ˋ for broadcast number | ˋnAnswerChannelˋ | the ID of the computer which created the message table | ˋtMessageˋ | table mentioned below
+number | ̔nRecipient̔ | the target: either a computer ID or ̔65535̔ for broadcast number | ̔nAnswerChannel̔ | the ID of the computer which created the message table | ̔tMessage̔ | table mentioned below

-ˋtMessageˋ table:
+̔tMessage̔ table:

 type | name | describtion
 ---- | -----| -----------
-number | ˋnMessageIDˋ | a random number from 1 to 2147483647
+number | ̔nMessageIDˋ | a random number from 1 to 2147483647
-number | ˋnRecipientˋ | the target computer ID or 65535 for broadcast any data | ˋmessageˋ | the data to be transmitted, specified by the protocol string | ˋsProtocolˋ | protocol ID of the used protocol
+number | ̔nRecipientˋ | the target computer ID or 65535 for broadcast any data | ̔message̔ | the data to be transmitted, specified by the protocol string | ̔sProtocol̔ | protocol ID of the used protocol

-ˋsProtocolˋ can also be nil but it is **highly recommended to always send a valid Protocol ID in** ˋsProtocolˋ
+̔sProtocol̔ can also be nil but it is **highly recommended to always send a valid Protocol ID in** ̔sProtocol̔

 ## Transmission ##